sfragkoul/synth4bench/README.md

 ### Extra scripts
 For the case of VarScan an extra step was required to convert its output to the standard VCF format.
 The script `vscan_pileup2cns2vcf.py` can be found [here](https://github.com/sfragkoul/Varscan2VCF).

+### Statistical Analysis scripts

+`4.1_report_varbp.R` - A script to report all ground truth variants in each chromosomal position.

+- Input:  individual "golden" bam files produced by NEAT

+- Output: reports in tsv format with the variants in each chromosomal position for each individual "golden" bam file

+`4.2_explore_mut_pos.R` - A script to report variants that were either  detected or not detected by each caller.
+The read positions were divided in bins to study possible correlated trends.

+- Input:  tsv file with reported variants from caller, reports in tsv format with the variants in each chromosomal position for each individual "golden" bam file

+- Output: reports with variants that were either detected or not detected by each caller.
+The read positions were divided in bins.

+`5.1_Prediction_Coverage_Length.R` - This script calculates the Kandall's tau coefficient of the Coverage and Read length with the modified Accuracy (mAC), False negative (FN) and False positive (FP) rates.

+- Input:  an xlsx file with a column containing the callers (named Caller), a column specifying the AC, FN, FP rate (named Variants), and a column for each coverage (in a Sheet named Coverage) or read length (in a Sheet named Read_length) with the respective rates.

+- Output: A xlsx file with the results in two sheets: Coverage and Read_length

+`5.2_Statistical_Analysis.Rmd` - This script runs the statistical analysis for a given dataset.

+- Input:  A csv file with variants that were either detected or not detected by each caller.

+- Output: A word document with the results of the fatalistically analyses.

+`5.3_ROC_Curves.R` - This script produces a ROC curve for a given dataset.

+- Input:  A csv file with variants that were either detected or not detected by each caller.

+- Output: A ROC curve.

+`5.4_ROC_Curves_Merged.R` - This script produces a merged figure with the ROC curves for a given caller, each curve corresponding to a specific Coverage and Read length.

+- Input:  A folder with the files containing all the datasets and the 5.3_ROC_Curves.R" file.

+- Output: A figure with the ROC curves for each caller.

 ## Contribute